-Thereafter, a faculty member who concludes that there has been an incident of academic dishonesty sufficient to affect the student's final course grade shall report such incident on a Faculty Report Form which is attached to this Policy and shall submit the Form to the college's Academic Integrity Officer who is Dr. Conrad Walker Assistant Vice President for Student Affairs and Dean of Students.
-His office is in Shuster Hall room 204 and he can be reached at 718-960-8242 Conrad.Walker@lehman.cuny.edu
+Thereafter, a faculty member who concludes that there has been an incident of academic dishonesty sufficient to affect the student's final course grade shall report such incident on a Faculty Report Form which is attached to this Policy and shall submit the Form to the college's Academic Integrity Officer who is Mr. Vincent Zucchetto, Executive Assistant to the Vice President for Student Affairs.
+His office is in Shuster Hall room 204 and he can be reached at 718-960-8242 Vincent.
+Zucchetto@lehman.cuny.edu